yigitaksoy/Studio-Monochrome/README.md

 - EmailJS source code is from CI Walkthrough Project.

 ## Acknowledgements
+- I would like to thank my mentor Nishant Kumar for his valuable input thoughout this project.

 ## Disclaimer
 - All content on the website, including images and text, are used for educational purposes only.